Talkin' About!

-Talkin' About! is an album by American jazz guitarist Grant Green featuring performances recorded in 1964 and released on the Blue Note label.
+Talkin' About! is an American jazz guitarist Grant Green album featuring performances recorded in 1964 and released on the Blue Note label.
 Green is supported by organist Larry Young and drummer Elvin Jones.
 It was reissued in Japan on CD with a slightly different cover: same design, but with a blue background.

 Reception

-The Allmusic review by Steve Huey awarded the album 4½ stars and stated "With just a basic organ trio lineup, the album works a fascinating middle ground between the soul-jazz of Green's early days and the modal flavor of his most recent work...
+The Allmusic review by Steve Huey awarded the album 4½ stars.
+It stated, "With just a basic organ trio lineup, the album works a fascinating middle ground between the soul-jazz of Green's early days and the modal flavor of his most recent work...
 It all makes for a terrific album that ranks in Green's uppermost echelon".